cmaes/qav250build/README.md

 13. Solder wires from channels 1-4 (6?) from X8R to NAZE 32 board

-14. Attach Naze 32 to stand offs on drone
+14. Attach Naze 32 to stand offs on drone (near center of gravity)

 15. [Use the self-tapping screws to attach the LEDs to the underside of the frame](https://youtu.be/OHPvexW6zpg?t=993)